-At JP Dental & Implant Center, we recommend the use of dental bridges to people with one or more missing teeth.
+At JP Dental & Implant Center, we recommend the use of restorative dental bridges to people with one or more missing teeth.
 A dental bridge is a non-removable dental appliance designed to replace missing teeth within your mouth.
 The device is anchored into place and cannot be removed at home.

 Dental Bridge Construction

 As the name suggests, dental bridges are made of three or more pieces fused to bridge the gap left in the mouth due to missing teeth.
 Most bridges are made of two anchoring crowns that fit over the teeth on both sides of the gap.
 The middle part is made of one or multiple false teeth, called pontics.
 These two crowns and the pontic/pontics are fused together and cemented to the anchoring teeth.
 In some cases, a bridge may be cemented to your natural teeth instead of crowns.